timtiemens/ml-style-transfer/Readme.md

 ## Use

    See nsg-standalone.py, at the top, variable 'inputJson' to find the configuration parameters that are used each run.
-In order of importance aka which ones are you likely to
-   change:
+   In order of importance aka the ones that  you likely to change:
    1. content_image_filename
    2. style_image_filename
    3. epochs